-At a run-down way station in a nondenominational afterlife, the recently deceased are told by a small group of case workers that each has three days to choose exactly one memory from his or her life to take into eternity.
+At a rundown way station in a nondenominational afterlife, the recently deceased are told by a small group of case workers that each has three days to choose precisely one memory from his or her life to take into eternity.
 The staff then works with them to re-create those memories using rickety low-budget props on a shabby soundstage, and then the memories… read more!

 Movies Released in 1999 (in alphabetical order)

 Though I disagree with reports that this is the best foreign film of the year, it is still quite a treat.
 A warning to sniggering hipsters: this is 100% pure, unironic melodrama.
 You get your shocking plot twists, your wild coincidences, your emotional outbursts.
 However, Almodóvar's tastes being what they are, it is a melodrama peopled by the likes of… read more!

 American Beauty is one of those annoying movies that purports to tell its audiences about All the Big Truths About Life, when actually there's not an honest bone in its body.
 Take, for starters, the setting.
 The story is about a so-called "ordinary suburban family", where the husband (Kevin Spacey) is an underpaid magazine writer who hates his cubicle job… read more!

 Evocative adaptation of Frank McCourt's Pulitzer-prize winning memoir of growing up dirt-poor in 1930s Limerick, Ireland.
 Uniformly fine acting, a beautiful score by John Williams (his best since Schindler's List and a far cry better than his unforgivably mediocre score for Phantom Menace), and Alan Parker's typical attention to (obsession with?) gritty, grimy detail add to the film's distinctive atmosphere.… read more!